Weekend Foodie Warriors- Take 18!

 One of the things I’ve come to realize is that it must be something in cow’s milk that’s the problem.
 Hand me a block of goat’s cheese, sheep’s milk cheese, etc, and I can eat the entire thing with no consequences!
 So I’ve started subbing in Goat’s milk cheddar, feta, and soft-style cheeses into a lot of my cooking in place of their cow’s milk counterparts or even for cream cheese in some savory dishes.

 Below, I’ve broken down some of my favorite Non-dairy copycats of my favorite real cheese products – Categories include Block Cheese, Shredded Cheese, Sliced Cheese, Yogurt, Ice Cream, and Beverages.

-My two go-to block cheeses that I come back to again and again are these brands and flavors.
+The two go-to block cheeses that I come back to again and again are these brands and flavors.
 They grate well, slice well, and dare I say hide well.
-My dairy loving friends happily eat these “fairy”* cheeses (*fake + dairy= “fairy”🧚♀️ Zach came up with that name lol) with me, and they melt really well and give the original cheese’s flavor they’re supposed to.
+My dairy-loving friends happily eat these “fairy”* cheeses (*fake + dairy= “fairy”🧚♀️) with me, and they melt really well and give the original cheese’s flavor they’re supposed to.